hmlongco/RequestBuilder/README.md

 The RequestBuilder library consists of three main components: the request builder itself; session managers; and request interceptors.

 RequestBuilder is also designed to make data *mocking* simple, easy, and painless.
+This is one of its most powerful features, and it can dramatically can change the way you write unit tests, integration tests, and SwiftUI Previews.

 ### Session Manager